MortCat/Ouroboros/README.md

 # Ouroboros
-# A variant of the Snake game
+A variant of the Snake game.

-You always run after your tail
+You always run after your tail.